2019 • 04 • 19

 - Find your spot and enjoy swimming in the clear cerulean water or just spread your beach blanket or mat under the shade of a tree while reading a book or do people-watching.

 - Take the opportunity to snap photos of yourself, your companions, and the beach.
-You can also make Mount Malindig as your background.
+You can also make Mount Malindig your background.
 Don’t be shy to record these memorable experiences.

-- If you like other activities like beach volleyball and kayaking, you may do also at Poctoy Beach.
+- If you like other activities like beach volleyball and kayaking, you may do also it at Poctoy Beach.
 Kayak rental fee is around P200 per hour.

 - There are plenty of stalls selling food like halo-halo, sago’t gulaman, and many others.
 There are also peddlers selling snacks like pilipit, lumpiang gulay/togue, and others.